-Through monthly meetings and ongoing collaboration, the EL Advisory group contributed expertise in English Learner (EL) programming and services.
-Their input informed decisions regarding the facilitation of EL services training for staff, implementation of EL "readiness" surveys, use of Equity Multiplier initiatives to enhance student and family engagement, and integration of Universal Design for Learning (UDL) principles into curriculum planning.
-Their insights were instrumental in ensuring that EL students receive the support they need to thrive academically and linguistically.
+Recommendations for actions outlined during monthly meetings inform actions throughout the year and as called out in LCAP.
+The EL Advisory group continues to contribute expertise in English Learner (EL) programming and services.
+Recommendations have informed LCAP regarding the facilitation of EL services training for staff, implementation of EL "readiness" surveys, use of Equity Multiplier initiatives to enhance student and family engagement, and integration of Universal Design for Learning (UDL) principles into curriculum planning.
+Their insights continue to inform LCAP actions and increased and improved services ensuring that EL students receive the support they need to thrive academically and linguistically.
+(Goal 1; Actions 1.4, 1.6, 1.8, 1.9)